The Pacific War Online Encyclopedia

 The Japanese rifle was almost always the Arisaka, a bolt action rifle based loosely on the German Mauser that was little changed from the First World War.
 The original Type 38 fired a rather small 6.5mm round, which was upgraded to 7.7mm in the Type 99, based on combat experience in Manchuria.
 However, both rifles remained in service, complicating the supply situation.
 Most of the Type 99 went to Manchuria.
 The integral magazine could hold five rounds.
 Because of the limitations of Japanese metallurgy, the barrel could not take a very high chamber pressure, but the Japanese compensated by making the barrel unusually long.
 The rifle came with an enormous bayonet that looked almost comical when carried by the average Japanese infantryman, who was shorter than his Western counterpart.
 However, the Arisaka proved satisfactory for jungle fighting, where its weak report and lack of flash and smoke aided concealment.
 On the other hand, its bullet made a distinctive cracking sound that was easily distinguished from Allied rifles during firefights, and some Japanese veterans envied the higher effective rate of fire of Allied rifles.

-and these were issued almost interchangeably with the
+versions, and these were issued almost interchangeably with the

-bolt to clear the sight, and a wire monopod.
-There was also a sniper
+modified bolt to clear the sight, and a wire monopod.
+There was

-quality of arms manufacture deteriorated markedly.
-The basic Arisaka
+the quality of arms manufacture deteriorated markedly.
+The basic

-design was simplified as much as possible and inferior materials and
+Arisaka design was simplified as much as possible and inferior

 |Arisaka Type 38 Rifle

 The Japanese produced a limited number of Type 100

 submachine guns, mostly for paratroopers.
 This weapon came with a

 bayonet and was rather rifle-like in appearance, suggesting that